By Donna Moores

 - One parent should speak English and must stick to it.
 Don’t give your kids an option to communicate in their native language with you if you are speaking in English.

 - Expose them to age-appropriate English video content, on TV and mobile devices.
-There are a lot of good options available on YouTube, like the Wow English TV.
+There are a lot of good options available on YouTube.

 In some cases, when the child is exposed to more than one language at home, he starts speaking late in his compared to other kids, but it is natural, as he has to deal with vocabularies of two or more different languages.
 But once he starts speaking, he gets fluent in both languages in no time.